Bio

 Date: June 2024 - October 2024

-Photographs by Jacqueline Fuijkschot and Sabine van der Vooren
+Photographs © Jacqueline Fuijkschot and Sabine van der Vooren

 The 11th International Architecture Biennale Rotterdam proposed to foster the potential of spatial design to move toward an architecture of ecologies.
 Centering the themes of nature, hope, land, and relations, the IABR amplified more than 75 practices that acknowledge people and materials as part of shared ecosystems, and that enact hopeful futures starting from an awareness of their own position within complex historical, social and material networks.